arvancloud/redins/README.md

 * max_requests : maximum number of simultanous healthcheck requests
 * update_interval : time between checking for updated data from redis
 * check_interval : time between two healthcheck requests
-* redis : name of config file section containing redis configuration to use for healthcheck
+* redis_config : name of config file section containing redis configuration to use for healthcheck
+* redis_status : name of config file section to use for healthcheck status
 * log : name of config file section containing log configuration to use for healthcheck logs

 ### geoip